luckyjupiter/MEQA/README.md

-# MEQA: Mind-Energized Quantum Analysis System
+# MEQA: Mind-Enabled Question Answering

 A system for mind-matter interaction research using quantum random number generators and advanced statistical analysis.